 - If you're interested in snail behaviour and research that has been undertaken to investigate it, Abi recommends the book "A Slow Passion: Snails, My Garden and Me" by Ruth Brooks.
-Ruth conducted scientific research with the snails in her garden, investigating factors such as how far they could travel and how far they can be taken away from the garden and still find their way back. - Semi-slugs possess a vestigial partial shell, a feature inherited from their snail ancestors that no longer performs a function.
-Discover examples of vestigial organs found in the human body here. - If you'd like to try identifying some invertebrates in your own garden, you can find identification keys on iSpot, and a simple guide for common slugs and snails. - The widespread use of pesticides is contributing to what some people are calling an "insect apocalypse", find out more here. - Find out about the other threats to invertebrates and steps being taken to try to conserve them in Wales.
+Ruth conducted scientific research with the snails in her garden, investigating factors such as how far they could travel and how far they can be taken away from the garden and still find their way back. - Polymorphism maintained by apostatic selection is found in many other invertebrate species, but some research suggests it is also found in predators, such as birds of prey, to help disguise them from prey.
+Find out more here. - Semi-slugs possess a vestigial partial shell, a feature inherited from their snail ancestors that no longer performs a function.
+Discover examples of vestigial organs found in the human body here. - If you'd like to try identifying some invertebrates in your own garden, you can find identification keys on iSpot, and a simple guide for common slugs and snails. - Discover more about the haemocyanin blood of woodlice and how this compound can also be used in human medicine here, and more about its structure here. - The widespread use of pesticides is contributing to what some people are calling an "insect apocalypse", find out more here. - Find out about the other threats to invertebrates and steps being taken to try to conserve them in Wales.